 If all you want are simple fleece mittens, my favorite of the few I’ve tested are the Patagonia Baby Pita Pocket Mittens because of the longer cuffs.

 Stonz Mittz: For more active babies who love to play in the snow, these thumbless waterproof mitts are the way to go.
-They slide over the sleeves, not under, to help keep snow from sneaking inside your child’s layers.
+They slide over the sleeves, not under, to keep snow from sneaking inside your child’s layers.
 (It also makes it much easier to get the mitts on and off your child.)

-Zutano Cozie Fleece Booties: Gemma wore these all through winter, and they’re fantastic for inside the house too.
+Zutano Cozie Fleece Booties: Our babies wore these all through winter, and they’re fantastic for inside the house too.
 They’re soft, warm, and most importantly, stay on those happily kicking and busily exploring feet.
 On very cold days, I add a pair (sometimes two pairs) of socks.

 Recently, I tried these Luvable Friends booties and they seem almost exactly like the more expensive Zutano, only with a hook-and-loop closure around the ankle.
 Love them just as much, and the price point makes it possible to buy a few pairs without breaking the bank.

 Stonz Three-Season Baby Booties: If you have an early walker, these soft-soled booties allow your baby to wander through the snow without getting his socks or feet wet.
 They make a special fleece liner that you can layer underneath, but a pair of warm fleece booties works just as well.

 Sorel Toddler Snow Commander Boots: For more active adventurers (and steady walkers), a sturdy pair of waterproof insulated boots with grippy bottoms is essential for keeping them safe, dry, and warm.

 When it comes to outfitting kids, I tend to gravitate toward brands I use and trust for my own outdoorwear, and Sorel is one of them.